vinkla/laravel-hashids/README.md

 ]);
 ```

-Manually copy config file from `vendor/vinkla/hashids/config/hashids.php` to `config/hashids.php`.
+To add configuration file, manually copy config file from `vendor/vinkla/hashids/config/hashids.php` to `config/hashids.php`.
 If `copy` directory is not exists, create it first.

 ## Configuration

-Configuration is placed in `config/hashids.php` and you can modify to set your configuration.
+Configuration is located in `config/hashids.php` and you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 #### Default Connection Name